kylebueche/kylebueche.github.io/projects/ar-rubiks-cube.md

 <img class="img-fluid" src="../img/Rubik2.png">

 The cube maps best in high light conditions, but it follows your hand pretty accurately.
+For this to work, you do need to print out a special pattern onto the surface of a cube, to be recognized by the mapping software.

 #### Project Demo